sachanganesh/eventador-rs/README.md

 Eventador versatile to any use case.
 Some example wait-strategies are wait-for-all (default), no-wait, wait-for-duration, wait-for-n-publishers, etc.

-Fault tolerance can be partially achieved through event sourcing.
-By storing deltas (sequences of events) on disk and periodically squashing them to save space, a new *raptor* instance can rebuild the ring buffer from prior to the crashed state.

 Testing, and most importantly, benchmarking, are not fully realized.